monk-time/imdb-backup-lists/README.md

 ## Installation:

-The easiest way to run this tool is to download a portable executable from the [Releases](https://github.com/monk-time/imdb-backup-lists/releases) tab (only for Windows 7 atm, but it *might* work on other versions all well).
+The easiest way to run this tool on Windows is to download a portable executable from the [Releases](https://github.com/monk-time/imdb-backup-lists/releases) tab.
 The executable is created with PyInstaller but is *not* an installer.

 Otherwise you can run it from the source code: